Genesis GV80: South Korea

 On August 30, 2021, the GV80 was officially released with a change in the model year.
 The 2022 GV80 added a six-seater model with independent seats in the second row from the existing 5/7-seat model.
 In addition, it expanded the front-wheel monoblock brake caliper to the petrol 2.5 turbo model and 3.0 diesel model.
-It also added a copper colour to the caliper of the petrol 3.5 turbo model.
+It also added a copper color to the caliper of the petrol 3.5 turbo model.

-Mauna Red and Barossa Burgundy (glossy/matte) were added to the exterior, while Urban Brown and Vanilla Beige two-tone colours were added to the standard design model.
+Mauna Red and Barossa Burgundy (glossy/matte) were added to the exterior, while Urban Brown and Vanilla Beige two-tone colors were added to the standard design model.

 United States

 In the United States, it was launched in November 2020 for the 2021 model year.
 It is available in rear-wheel drive, for the Standard, Advanced and Prestige trim levels and powered by the 2.5-litre turbocharged engine.
 All-wheel drive is also offered with the 3.5-litre V6 twin-turbo for the AWD Standard, AWD Advanced, AWD Advanced+ and AWD Prestige trim levels available.